-Water Use Efficiency (WUE) Goal: a set target for water
+Water Use Efficiency (WUE) Goal: a set target for water usage approved by the Board of Commissioners through the public process.

-Water Use Efficiency Measure: actions set by the Board
+Water Use Efficiency Measure: actions set by the Board of Commissioners to reduce water loss and water demand approved through the public process.